Read how IIASA works with research partners across the globe to deliver world-class research.

 Science and policy must work together to achieve a sustainable future for humanity.

-Dr. Zhu is a member of advisory panel of National Natural Sciences Foundation of China (NSFC) on cooperation with IIASA, Belmont Forum and other international organizations.
-Dr. Zhu is also active in other professional services such as Member of Inter-Ministerial Panel of P. R. China on Circular Economy, Vice Chairman of Circular Economy Committee of Chinese Ecological Economics Society, Member of Technical Committee of Optimal Control of the International Federation of Automatic Control (IFAC), and editorial board members of the international journal "Technology in Society" and Chinese journals "Chemical Industry", "Green Petroleum and Petrochemicals" and "Coal Processing & Comprehensive Utilization."
+Dr. Zhu is a member of advisory panel of National Natural Sciences Foundation of China (NSFC) in cooperation with IIASA, Belmont Forum and other international organizations.
+Dr. Zhu is also active in other professional services such as Member of International Resource Panel (IRP) of United Nations Environment Programme, Member of Inter-Ministerial Panel of P. R. China on Circular Economy, Vice Chairman of Circular Economy Committee of Chinese Ecological Economics Society, Member of Technical Committee of Optimal Control of the International Federation of Automatic Control (IFAC), and editorial board members of the international journal "Technology in Society" and Chinese journals "Chemical Industry", "Green Petroleum and Petrochemicals" and "Coal Processing & Comprehensive Utilization."
 His research interests include resource efficiency analysis and resource management decisions, circular economy assessment, industrial ecology, and chemical and energy techno-economics.
 As Principle Investigator, Dr. Bing Zhu's researches have been funded by the Ministry of Science and Technology of China, the National Natural Science Foundation of China, the China Petroleum & Chemical Corporation, et al.

 Yu Y, Zhou L, Zhou W, Ren H, Kharrazi A, Ma T, & Zhu B (2017).
 Decoupling environmental pressure from economic growth on city level: The Case Study of Chongqing in China.
 Ecological Indicators 75: 27-35.
 DOI:10.1016/j.ecolind.2016.12.027.